Reviewable/Reviewable/docs/repositories.md

   "key": "Reviewable/demo/1"  // you can use this identifier for threading }
 ```
+If a webhook request fails the error will be displayed to everyone on the corresponding review page.
+The webhook URL will never be disclosed, though.

 #### `disableGitHubApprovals`
 A boolean that, if true, will disable the “Approve” and “Request changes” options when publishing via Reviewable.
 This can be useful to prevent confusion if your condition uses some other values (e.g., LGTMs) to determine completion, but note that users will still be able to publish approving and blocking reviews directly via GitHub.